Some of the benefits of the European Union include:

 - Mutual recognition of safety standards and rules have helped reduce costs for firms.
 This has encouraged the development of small and medium business who rely on low cost of exports.

-- Social Charter enshrines protection for workers such as maximum working week, right to collective bargaining and fair pay for employment.
-(UK opted out).
+- Social charter enshrines protection for workers such as maximum working week, right to collective bargaining and fair pay for employment.